alfalytics/Diabetes-Patients/README.md

 I found several variables, some of which are independent (several medical predictor variables), and only one target dependent variable (Outcome).

-### Insights
+### Insights🤔

 I got insightful information that includes, but is not limited to the following:
 1. The more pregnancies a woman has, the less chance she has of having diabetes.
 2. The higher the average blood pressure, the fewer the chances of having diabetes.
-3. As women age, the incidence of diabetes and other diseases decreases etc.
+3. As women age, the incidence of diabetes and other diseases decreases, etc.

-### Limitations
+### Limitations🛑

 I had to remove all zero values from the dataset because they would have affected the accuracy of my conclusions from the analysis.
 There are still a few outliers even after the omissions.